joaomelo/auth-mech/README.md

 # Extend User Data Using Firestore

-The auth service is a nonideal service to handle user preferences.
+The auth service is a unideal service to handle user preferences.
 If you choose [Firestore](https://firebase.google.com/docs/firestore) to manage that extra user data, Auth-mech can give you a hand with that.

 The options object passed to the AuthMech constructor accepts a `fuse` property.
-The value must be a string corresponding to the Firestore collection you want to save user data.
+The value must be an object with a at least the `name` property inside of it.
+This `name` property must have a string value corresponding to the Firestore collection name you want to save extended user data.
 By activating this behavior, AuthMech will create a document for every new user to hold any extra data we want to be associated with users like preferences or profile information.

 ``` js
 import * as firebase from 'firebase/app';